csc-training/geocomputing_course/materials/exercise_python.md

 :::{admonition} Key points
 :class: important

-* GNU parallel for embarassingly parallel tasks, without changing the Python code
+* `xargs` for embarassingly parallel tasks, without changing the Python code
 * `dask.delayed` or `multiprocessing` can be used to parallelize a for-loop

 :::